Wittenoom, Western Australia: History

 Leo Snell, a kangaroo shooter on Mulga Downs, pegged a claim on Yampire Gorge, where there was a lot more blue asbestos.
 Walters and Leonard purchased Yampire Gorge from Snell, moved their treatment plant there, and began mining and treating the fibre.
-When Leonard cabled London that 2 mi of asbestos in sight at Yampire Gorge, they cabled him back saying he should take a holiday.
+When Leonard cabled London that 2 mi of asbestos were in sight at Yampire Gorge, they cabled him back saying he should take a holiday.
 Leonard had to send a photograph before it was believed Yampire Gorge contained that much asbestos.

 Walters and Leonard cleared the way into Yampire Gorge by blasting the biggest rocks and pulling them out of the way with a camel team.
 Even after that, it took them seven hours to drive their lorry the 15 mi from the workings to their treatment plant.